 You can ask students to do a hard refresh (Ctrl + F5) on the live chat page and make sure they are all using their individual logins.

 Yes!
 Once your live chat has ended, you’ll be taken to a page where you can click a button to download the full transcript.
 You need to be logged in as a teacher to do this.

 If you close the page before you get a chance to download the transcript, drop Michaela an email (firstname.lastname@example.org) with your school’s name, the name of your Zone, and the date and time of your live chat.

 Evictions are announced in the staffroom at 3pm on the Tuesday, Wednesday and Thursday of the final week.

 You’ll also receive an email with the announcement — encourage students to add an email address on their profile so we can let them know who’s been evicted even if they’re not in a science lesson.

 Keep track in the classroom of who’s still in the running with this handy evictions poster.

 Certainly!
 They can log in anywhere with an internet connection to ask questions, read answers and post comments.

-We also run an extra, after school chat in each zone as an opportunity to involve parents and carers in what you are doing in school.
+We also run one extra, after school chat each week in every zone as an opportunity to involve parents and carers in what you are doing in school.
 Students can log in from home and introduce their friends and families to the scientists.
-Look out for emails during the event letting you know when this will be.
+Look out for emails during the event letting you know when these will be.